GoogleChromeLabs/adaptive-loading/react-movie-network-aware-loading/README.md

-# Demo: React-movie network-aware resource loading in React
+# Demo: React-movie network-aware resource loading in React.js

 [React Movie](https://github.com/oliver-gomes/react-movie) is an application for browsing the latest movies, viewing summaries of them and seeing a cast list.